 "Hitherto, even most sympathetic theories of populism have recoiled from the corporeality of populist politics.
 This wonderful volume does more than put empirical flesh on the bones of theoretical abstraction; it takes the flaunting fleshiness of populist politics as its starting point."

 William Mazzarella, Neukom Family Professor of Anthropology, University of Chicago

 "One cannot understand contemporary politics without understanding populism, and this anthology offers a cornucopia of theoretical and empirical insights about the concept and its multiple and protean uses around the world.
 It is a scholarly achievement of the highest order."

 Michael Kazin, Professor of History, Georgetown University

 "Few doubt the challenges and opportunities posed by the resurgence of populist politics in the current political conjuncture.
 Populism in Global Perspective: A Performative and Discursive Approach is an excellent collection of essays and reflections, which brings together leading experts in the field to problematize and engage with the populist moment.
-Articulating and developing a distinctive perspective, while injecting a valuable comparative and global focus, the volume adds vital theoretical, methodological and substantive contributions to characterize and explain a pressing political issue across a range of pertinent empirical cases."
+Articulating and developing a distinctive perspective, while injecting a valuable comparative and global focus, the volume adds vital theoretical, methodological, and substantive contributions to characterize and explain a pressing political issue across a range of highly pertinent cases."